How to find area of similar triangles?

 The ratio of the area of two similar triangles is equal to the square of the ratio of any pair of the corresponding sides of the similar triangles.
 For example, for any two similar triangles ΔABC and ΔDEF, Area of ΔABC/Area of ΔDEF = (AB)2/(DE)2 = (BC)2/(EF)2 = (AC)2(DF)2.

-Bearing this in mind what is the formula for similar triangles?If the two sides of a triangle are in the same proportion of the two sides of another triangle, and the angle inscribed by the two sides in both the triangle are equal, then two triangles are said to be similar.
+In addition what is the formula for similar triangles?If the two sides of a triangle are in the same proportion of the two sides of another triangle, and the angle inscribed by the two sides in both the triangle are equal, then two triangles are said to be similar.
 Thus, if ∠A = ∠X and AB/XY = AC/XZ then ΔABC ~ΔXYZ.

-Furthermore, how do you find the answer of similar triangles?How to determine whether two triangles are similar using SSS and SAS similarity?
+Besides, how do you find the answer of similar triangles?How to determine whether two triangles are similar using SSS and SAS similarity?
 If the corresponding sides of two triangles are proportional, then the two triangles are similar.
 If the two sides of two triangles are proportional and the included angles are congruent, the the triangles are similar.

 Do you have your own answer or clarification?